XanDev3/odin-blog-api/README.md

     -   Click "Authorize".
     -   Click "Close".
 4.  **Test Protected Routes:**
-    -   Now you can test any protected route.
+    -   Now you can test any protected user route (see Admin Protected Routes for more info).
     -   Expand the route you want to test.
     -   Click the "Try it out" button.
     -   Fill out any required fields.